 The social media influencer market is set to reach $10 billion by 2020.
 Already 67% of marketers are promoting their content with the help of social media influencers.
 And marketers’ expenditure on influencers is expected to increase by about $50,000.

 So besides the fame, there is money to be made.
 Maybe that’s why most people would like to be social media influencers.
+There are courses that can help you do this.
 Whatever your reasons maybe, you are in the right place to learn how to be an influencer.
 Let’s delve in and explore the nuts and bolts of what you should do.

 Find your topic